-- 1. The recommended path is for students to enroll in specially designed intensive summer courses offered by Center for Language and Cultures at Rice.
+1. The recommended path is for students to enroll in specially designed intensive summer courses offered by Center for Language and Cultures at Rice.
 These courses, taught at the end of April and early May, alternate annually between French and German.
 Students are advised to find out in advance which language will be offered during a given year.
-The exam given at the end of the courses serves as the proficiency test. - 2.
-The second path for students to obtain proficiency in French and German is through self-study and examination.
+The exam given at the end of the courses serves as the proficiency test.

+2. The second path for students to obtain proficiency in French and German is through self-study and examination.
 The French examination is coordinated and administered by Dr. Fanger.
 The German examination is coordinated and administered by Dr. Henze.
 When necessary, other members of the Department of Religion faculty may assist in this process.

 After receiving approval to take the exam from the student's advisor and Dr. Fanger or Dr. Henze, students must submit at least three weeks before the exam to Dr. Fanger (for French) and Dr. Henze (for German) the book from which they would like to be tested.
 If the book is approved, Dr. Fanger or Dr. Henze will select an appropriate section and use it to test the student.
 Examinations are graded by Dr. Fanger or Dr. Henze.
+Students will have two hours to complete language examinations in French and German.

-Written examinations are taken the second Friday of September, November, January, and March.
+Written examinations for French and German are taken from 9:00am-11:00am the second Friday of September, November, January, and March.
 There is also a summer exam date set by the language departments upon completion of the summer language courses that the student may elect to take.

 Students may use a conventional language dictionary during the exam.
 This excludes computer or internet dictionaries and access to computer or internet translation aids.
-Students who take exams administered by the language departments during the summer must also abide by this procedure.
+Students who take exams administered by the language departments during the summer will follow the instructor's rules regarding language exams.